TechCompare

 How do I convert HEX to HSL?

 Paste the HEX code into the Color Picker and read the HSL value directly.
-The conversion is live, so dragging any slider updates all formats simultaneously — useful when hand-tweaking a palette.
+The conversion is live, so dragging any slider updates all formats simultaneously, useful when hand-tweaking a palette.

 Why do CMYK values look different from what my printer produces?

-CMYK conversion from RGB is mathematical; real printers use profile-specific colour management that depends on paper, ink, and press calibration.
+CMYK conversion from RGB is mathematical; real printers use profile-specific color management that depends on paper, ink, and press calibration.
 The Color Picker gives you a reasonable baseline, but always proof against the actual print workflow for critical jobs.

 Not really.
 The Color Picker converts between them live, so you can see what reducing saturation in HSL looks like as HSV or RGB and pick whichever mental model fits your workflow.